datastax/docker-images/README.md

 `DC` | *string* | Datacenter name.
 Default: `Cassandra`.
 `RACK` | *string* | Rack name.
 Default: `rack1`.
 `OPSCENTER_IP` | *IP_address* \| *string* | Address of OpsCenter instance to use for DSE management; it can be specified via linking the OpsCenter container using opscenter as the name.
-`JVM_EXTRA_OPTS` | *string* |  Allows setting custom Heap using -Xmx and -Xms.
+`JVM_OPTS` | *string* |  Allows setting custom Heap using `-Xmx` and `-Xms`.
 `LANG` | *string* |  Allows setting custom Locale `SNITCH` | *string* |  This variable sets the snitch implementation this node will use.
-It will set the endpoint_snitch option of cassandra.yaml.
-Default: GossipingPropertyFileSnitch
+It will set the `endpoint_snitch` option of `cassandra.yaml`.
+Default: `GossipingPropertyFileSnitch`
 `DSE_AUTO_CONF_OFF` | *string* | Sometimes users want to set all variables in the config files.
 For these situations one must prevent default environment variables from overriding those values.
-This setting lets you provide a comma-separated list of filenames (options are  cassandra.yaml and cassandra-rackdc.properties) that will not accept the Environmental variables or can be set to 'all' to disable default environment variables being set within either file.
+This setting lets you provide a comma-separated list of filenames (options are `cassandra.yaml` and `cassandra-rackdc.properties`) that will not accept the environment variables or can be set to 'all' to disable default environment variables being set within either file.